necolas/react-native-web/docs/components/TouchableWithoutFeedback.md

 **hitSlop**: `{top: number, left: number, bottom: number, right: number}`

 This defines how far your touch can start away from the button.
-This is added to `pressRetentionOffset` when moving off of the button. **NOTE**: The touch area never extends past the parent view bounds and the z-index of sibling views always takes precedence if a touch hits two overlapping views.
+This is added to `pressRetentionOffset` when moving off of the button.

 **onLayout**: function